camdram/camdram/README.md

 Installation methods on other distros and operating systems will vary.

+## 2) Create a local version of Camdram

 The steps below assume that the Composer PHP package manager is installed globally on your system.
 If it is not available in your distro's repositories, alternate installation methods can be found at https://getcomposer.org/download/.

-**Note**: some of the SQL database operations performed by the `composer` command below are memory-intensive.
-Default installations of PHP, on some systems at least, set a memory limit of 128MB per PHP script, which is probably not enough and will cause fatal errors.
-To prevent this, find your `php.ini` file (location varies by system) and change the `memory_limit` setting, to something like
+**Note**: some of the SQL database operations performed by the `composer` commands below are memory-intensive.
+Default installations of PHP tend to set the memory limit of a PHP script to a value which will undoubtedly cause fatal errors.
+To prevent this, find your `php.ini` file (location varies by system) and change the `memory_limit` setting, to something like `memory_limit = 1G` (a gigabyte is definitely sufficient - you may be able to get away with a lot less if you prefer).
+Alternatively you can call the PHP interpreter like so:

 ```
-memory_limit = 1G
+php -d memory_limit=1G $(which composer) etc.......
 ```

-A gigabyte is definitely sufficient - you may be able to get away with a lot less if you prefer.

-## 2) Create a local version of Camdram

 The command below will download and set up a Camdram checkout in a new folder called `camdram`: